Machine learning-based conditional mean filter: a generalization of the ensemble Kalman filter for nonlinear data assimilation: Introduction

-The ensemble Kalman filter (EnKF) is an extension of the KF for nonlinear settings \cite{houtekamer1998data, Evensen2009, HLaw2016, HakonHoel}.
-The EnKF uses an ensemble to approximate the forecast distribution which is then updated by applying the KF formulation to each ensemble member.
-Because the EnKF uses a linear updating formulation, the assimilated ensemble mean is generally biased with respect to the Bayesian posterior mean.
-For nonlinear dynamical systems with sparse observations, the EnKF shows poor performance in predicting the system states owing to its linear filtering map \cite{lei2011moment, Spantini2019}.
-Lei and Bickel \cite{lei2011moment} improved the EnKF using a moment matching method to enforce that the mean and variance of the assimilated ensemble match those of the posterior distribution.
-Spantini et al. \cite{Spantini2019} recently developed an ensemble filtering technique using transport maps to construct a generator for the joint probability of forecast states and observations.
-These techniques require significant computational resources after acquiring observation data.
-Alternatively, in the EnKF, the Kalman gain, which is the component requiring the most computational resources for approximation, is estimated before acquiring observation data.
+The ensemble Kalman filter (EnKF) extends the KF for nonlinear settings ~\cite{houtekamer1998data, Evensen2009, HLaw2016,tang2020improving, HakonHoel}.
+The EnKF uses an ensemble to approximate the forecast distribution, which is then updated by applying the KF formulation to each ensemble member.
+Because the EnKF uses a linear updating formulation, the updated ensemble mean is generally biased with respect to the Bayesian posterior mean.
+Due to its linear update map, EnKF exhibits poor performance in tracking strongly nonlinear dynamical systems with sparse observations \cite{lei2011moment, reich13, Spantini2019}.
+A promising technique for developing nonlinear filters is to use methods of optimal transportation and coupling of random variables~\cite{reich11, reich13, Spantini2019}, which is not in the scope of the paper.

-A natural extension of the EnKF is the EnCMF, which is developed based on the conditional mean (CM)~\cite{Matthies2016a}.
-The EnCMF harnesses the advantage of the conditional expectation in characterizing the underlying conditional distribution and ultimately improves the approximation performance of the assimilated ensemble for the conditional distribution.
-Compared with the \textit{ideal} Bayesian filter, the assimilated ensemble of the EnCMF does not follow the posterior distribution \cite{ernst2014bayesian}; however, its ensemble mean is unbiased with respect to the posterior mean \cite{Matthies2016a, Vondrejc2018}.
-While the former is a shared property between EnCMF and EnKF, the latter is a particular advantage of the EnCMF.
+The ensemble conditional mean filter (EnCMF), introduced by Lei and Bickel as \textit{nonlinear ensemble adjustment filter} in~\cite{lei2011moment}, is a natural extension of the EnKF.
+The EnCMF harnesses the advantage of the conditional expectation in characterizing the underlying conditional distribution and ultimately improves the approximation performance of the updated ensemble for the conditional distribution.
+Compared with the \emph{ideal} Bayesian filter, the updated random variable ({\rv}) of the conditional mean filter (CMF) does not follow the posterior distribution obtained by applying Bayes' rule on the filter's forecast distribution~\cite{ernst2014bayesian}.
+However, unlike the EnKF, the CMF's updated mean is identical to the posterior one~\cite{Matthies2016a, Vondrejc2018}.
+Moreover, we show here that, though the covariance of the CMF updated RV does not match the posterior covariance, it coincides with the expected conditional covariance.

-For the practical implementation of the EnCMF, knowledge regarding the CM or accurate numerical approximation is required.
-It is significantly difficult to approximate the CM in nonlinear data assimilation problems with high-dimensional state vectors.
-Thus, state–of–the–art research in this direction (e.g., \cite{Matthies2016a,HLaw2016}) employs only linear approximations for the CM.
-The present work focuses on this challenge.
-We aim to develop a nonlinear approximation for the CM that can be straightforwardly integrated with the well-known EnKF.